Key Points and Summary

 - Students and the House Team must be given a stated, sufficient period to consider the mural as well as an opportunity to raise any concerns or objections.
 Members of the community are encouraged to work collaboratively to attempt to resolve any concerns informally.

 - If any member of the community has a concern that they do not wish to resolve by informal discussion, they must provide a written explanation to the House Team that describes the objection to the mural.
 The explanation should provide reasons for the objection.
 If requested, the identity of the person raising a concern will be kept confidential by the House Team.
-Alternatively, anyone wishing to raise a concern confidentially can contact the Title IX Coordinator (in the case of gender-related concerns) or other MIT personnel, such as the Director of the Office of Student Citizenship, with relevant expertise.
+Alternatively, anyone wishing to raise a concern confidentially can contact the Title IX Coordinator (in the case of gender-related concerns) or other MIT personnel, such as staff in the Office of Student Conduct, with relevant expertise.

-- The residential community should follow a defined house process to come up with a suggested modification that is acceptable to both the artist(s) and objector(s).
+The residential community should follow a de ned house process to come up with a suggested modification that is acceptable to both the artist(s) and objector(s).
 As necessary, this process should include the following steps.

 4. Input of an external panel